Blu3spirits/HellDiversScript/README.md

 Editing the script will include assigning which key presses you will be using and which strategem hot keys you want active

-To edit the script - Rigth click 'HellDrivers.ahk' script, click edit with Notepad++
+To edit the script - Right click 'HellDrivers.ahk' script, click edit with Notepad++

 Further inscrutions are within the 'HellDrivers.ahk' script